esnf619-fall-2023/text2personality/README.md

 ## Resources
 - Python for data analysis and machine learning.
-- NLP libraries such as NLTK and spaCy.
+- Machine learning frameworks (e.g., scikit-learn and TensorFlow).
-- Machine learning frameworks like scikit-learn and TensorFlow.
+- ReactJS for the user interface development.
-- Web development tools for creating the user interface.
+- Node.js for API development, catering to B2B customers, and integration with the UI.
-- Access to computing resources for model training (e.g., GPU servers).
+- AWS EC2 Linux Server for deploying APIs and processing.

 ## Ethical Considerations
 We will ensure ethical data handling, respecting user privacy, and maintaining transparency in our approach.
 The data used will be anonymized and stripped of any personally identifiable information.